phranck/Cappuccino-Templates/README.md

 Cappuccino file template set for Xcode 4.x
 ==========================================

-This set of file templates is for those guys who want to use Xcode for coding Cappuccino web apps (instead of the missing support for syntax coloring).
-It installes templates for creating new Cappuccino classes and categories.
+This file template set is for those guys who want to use Xcode for coding Cappuccino web apps (instead of the missing support for syntax coloring).
+It installs templates for creating new Cappuccino classes and categories.
 Cappuccino project templates are **NOT** supported at the moment!

 **Feel free to use it, share it & extend it!**